 Nyla was issued a Snappi Buggy but, unfortunately, as a standard they don't get supplied with a sun shade or a rain cover.
 Given Nyla's needs, it's important she stays warm and dry so we were extremely happy to be able to purchase these two items for her.

-Theo is 4 and a half years old and in 2022 he was diagnosed with Autism Spectrum disorder.
+Theo was diagnosed with Autism Spectrum disorder in 2022.
 He is a happy boy, full of life and giggles.
 He loves flicking through books, playing in his kitchen corner and copying words with his wooden alphabet board.

 Theo is pre-verbal.
 He can label certain things, but a sentence or conversation is beyond him right now.
 Instead, he chooses to communicate through gestures, expressions, and body language, using his eyes and face to tell us what he wants, or dragging us by the hand to the biscuit tin…often!